WaffleSmacker/SmackerTracker-IronmonExtension/README.md

 ## Important Notes
 **THERE HAVE BEEN INSTANCES OF OBS CRASHING WHEN VIEWING THE DASHBOARD WITH MOZILLA FIREFOX.
 PLEASE USE OTHER CHROMIUM BASED BROWSERS.**
+- We have multiple updates planned, if you are interested please reach out to [WaffleSmacker's discord](https://discord.gg/dQhFAJE2X5) and put ideas in the "Suggestions" section.

 ## Requirements
 - [Ironmon-Tracker v8.4.1](https://github.com/besteon/Ironmon-Tracker) or higher